cyanChill/weather-web-app/README.md

 - Auto-updates the data from the saved cache every hour
 - Auto-updates the data from the API every 3 hours and when the day changes

+## Potential Future Features

+- Display weather alerts (updates every 3 hours or when we change the location)

 ## Project Info

 More about the project can be found at: https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/weather-app